lilianschuster/glacier-model-projections-until2300/README.md

-We have saved the aggregated output in csv-files in subfolders inside of [glacier_model_csv_files/](glacier_model_csv_files/) for every RGI region or globally.
+We have saved the aggregated output in csv files in subfolders inside of [glacier_model_csv_files/](glacier_model_csv_files/) for every RGI region or globally.
 In every csv file, all GCM projections from one scenario (e.g. `ssp370.csv`) are given as different columns, where each row shows one year from 2000 until 2300 (2000 means glacier state from January 1st 2000).
 Attention: some GCM names in the csv files of some glacier models have only upper letters.
 The folder structure is the following: `{glac_model}/{var}/{cmip}/{year}/RGI{id}/{scenario}.csv`
 - {glac_model} is the glacier model, e.g. GloGEM
 - {var} is volume in m3 (area will be added soon)
 - {cmip} is CMIP5 or CMIP6